 Singapore boasts many parks where you can spend a pleasant day surrounded by rainforests and experience fun hiking trails.
 The most interesting Parks are the MacRitchie Reservoir Park that features a 250-metre-long freestanding suspension bridge at 25 metres above ground (known as the TreeTop Walk), offering a bird’s eye view of the community of plants and animals that live in the forest canopy; the Southern Ridges, a ten-kilometre-long network of trails crossing some Singapore’s most popular parks and gardens, connected by picturesque bridges, pathways and long walkways that offer a bird’ s-eye view of the forest canopy; the Sungei Buloh Wetland Reserve, the perfect place for wildlife lovers where it’s possible to spot a wide range of birds from its observation hides and towers or other animals like mud lobsters, tree-climbing crabs and monitor lizards along the 500 metres-long boardwalk of the mangrove swamps.

 13. Sentosa Island

-Sentosa is also famous for its luxury resorts, beaches and to be the most southern point of Asia.
+Sentosa is also famous for its luxury resorts, beaches and for being the most southern point of Asia.
 The three beaches where you can have some days of relaxation are Tanjong Beach, Palawan Beach and Siloso Beach (our favourite beach with many cute restaurants right on the beach).

-- Private tours, guided tour, attractions tickets and shows
+Private tours, guided tours, attractions tickets and shows

 One of the best ways to plan your activities and journey being hassle-free is by using web platforms.
 They offer discounted daily tours/activities, single tickets, transfers and much more.
-We recommend Viator, GetYourGuide, and Klook.com, three reliable companies we use during our trips around the world.
+We recommend Viator.com, GetYourGuide.com, and Klook.com, three reliable companies we use during our trips worldwide.

 - Singapore Unlimited Attractions Pass